millerk22/emc2-labs/EMC2-Labs-Winter/lab_OOP.rst

      - 0
      - 1

-Now we write the remainders starting from the bottom up, and we get :math:`100100001111` which is what we had above.
+Now we write the remainders starting from the bottom. :math:`100100001111` is the result which is what we had above.

 Task 4: Binary Class
 --------------------